pandaGaume/SpaceXR/README.md

 ## Installation

-The step for the intallation is important soplease follow the guideline below.npm install
+The step for the intallation is important so please follow the guideline below

 ```bash
 npm install